sillsdev/web-languageforge/README.md

 The first time you open VS Code in the `web-languageforge` directory, it will recommend a list of extensions that are useful for developing **xForge** apps.

-Build tasks have been setup to work on both Windows 10 and Linux.
+Build tasks have been setup to work on both and Linux.
 Tasks are available for performing webpack build, sass build, and npm install.
 Tasks are defined in the `.vscode/tasks.json` file.

 Chrome debugging has also been configured.
 Launch configurations are defined in the `.vscode/launch.json` file.